Türk Maarif Koleji

-Türk Maarif Koleji ([ˈtyɾc maaɾif koleʒi]), commonly referred to as Kolej, is a selective secondary education institute in Nicosia, Northern Cyprus.
+Türk Maarif Koleji ([ˈtyɾc maaɾif koleʒi]), commonly referred to as Kolej, is a selective secondary public school in Nicosia, Northern Cyprus.
 Access to the school is only open to students with top score in a nationwide entrance exam.
 It is an English-medium school.

 The school is famous with their highly successful academic programme, consecutively receiving national and international awards.
 The school is also very successful in sports, musical competitions and science olympiads.

 The school follows the English curriculum, preparing students for the International General Certificate of Secondary Education and the GCE Advanced Level examinations.
 However, students are allowed to follow the Turkish curriculum from Year 10 if they choose to prepare for Yükseköğretim Kurumları Sınavı.
 All students receive Devlet Lise Diploması (State Lycee Diploma) following their graduation.

 History

-The school was founded on 27 January 1964 by Hasan Nevzat and two teachers Behzat Gürsel and Mahmut İslamoğlu all teaching members at the English School, which had remained in the Greek Cypriot controlled side after intercommunal fighting between Turkish Cypriots and Greek Cypriots in December 1963.
-The School was established as a private school in a rented house in the Köşklüçiftlik area and later extended to a ruined church with four classrooms.
+The school was founded on 27 January 1964 by Hasan Nevzat and two teachers Behzat Gürsel and Mahmut İslamoğlu all teaching members at the English School in Nicosia, which had remained in the Greek Cypriot controlled side after intercommunal fighting between Turkish Cypriots and Greek Cypriots in December 1963.
+The school was established as a private school in a rented house in the Köşklüçiftlik area and later extended to a ruined church with four classrooms.
 The school was primarily set up as an English-medium school modelled on the English School, preparing students for the UK GCE examinations.
-It was then called Kösklüçiftlik İngiliz Okulu (Kösklüçiftlik English School).
+It was then called Kösklüçiftlik English School (Turkish: Köşklüçiftlik İngiliz Okulu).